Sanghren/avalanche-hardhat-fork-tutorial/README.md

 So, what if I told you that we could avoid all those steps above and jump directly to the step where you test the relevant function of your contract.

-That's where 'hardhat fork' functionality is coming in handy.
+That's where 'Hardhat fork' functionality is coming in handy.
 Let me explain it to you.

 With this fork functionality, you can simply make a copy of the state of an EVM chain (in our case the CChain) and use this copy directly in your tests !